 Pairing Devices to Accounts: One-to-One vs. One-to-Many

-It's time to weigh the pros and cons of setting up your devices using a one-to-one or one-to-many methodology.
+It's time to weigh the pros and cons of setting up your devices using one of these methodologies:

 One-to-one